Basiljakes/web-based-LIBRARY-MANAGEMENT-SYSTEM/README.md

 # web-based-LIBRARY-MANAGEMENT-SYSTEM

-Objective
+# Objective
-tasked with developing a web-based library management system using HTML, CSS, Javascript, PHP and MySQL designed to efficiently manage books and users, providing a seamless experience for both administrators and users.
+Tasked with developing a web-based library management system using HTML, CSS, Javascript, PHP and MySQL designed to efficiently manage books and users, providing a seamless experience for both administrators and users.
 The system will include features